End-to-End Portfolio Optimization with Quantum Annealing

 \item \textbf{Return term:} \( -\mu^T x \) \\ This term rewards portfolios with higher \emph{expected return}.
 The negative sign ensures that higher returns reduce the overall energy, thereby making them more favorable in the optimization.

-\item \textbf{Budget constraint penalty:} \( -\lambda (1^T x - B)^2 \) \\ This is a \emph{quadratic penalty} enforcing the selection of exactly \( B \) assets.
+\item \textbf{Budget constraint penalty:} \( -\lambda_b (1^T x - B)^2 \) \\ This is a \emph{quadratic penalty} enforcing the selection of exactly \( B \) assets.
 The Lagrange multiplier \( \lambda \) controls the strength of this constraint.
 Higher values penalize deviations from the budget more severely. \end{itemize}

+The penalty weight \(\lambda_b\) is chosen large enough that any violation of \(1^\top x = B\) yields a higher objective than the best feasible improvement.
+Following standard practice, we initialize \(\lambda_b\) using the magnitude of the QUBO coefficients and increase it iteratively until the constraint is satisfied within a small tolerance.
 We convert the QUBO problem \eqref{quboformulation} into an Ising Hamiltonian \cite{Lucas_2014}.
 As the Ising model has spin variables $s_i\in \{-1,1\}$, ${x_i}$ is transformed to (1+${s_i}$)/2.
 The classical Ising Hamiltonian of our QUBO problem is given as follows:

 where ${J_{ij}}$ is the coupling term between two variables.
 To implement this Hamiltonian on a D-Wave quantum annealer, we first transform the problem into the language of the Pauli $Z$ operators, which have eigenvalues of $\pm 1$.
 The Ising Hamiltonian is: